hoppersroppers/networking/README.md

 # Introduction

-This is the intro to security fundamentals course!
+This is the full tex of the Intro to Security Fundamentals course!

-Something is weird about getting the initial build hitting from Travis.

 This site is generated from a Moodle course hosted at: